10 Soft Skills for High School Students

 Soft Skills for High School Students #2: Feedback

-While receiving constructive feedback can be nerve-wracking, your teenager can simply think of it as a piece of information that they can choose to use or not use.
+No matter what it’s called, receiving feedback can be nerve-wracking.
+However, your teenager can simply think of it as a piece of information that they can choose to use or not use.
 Of course, there may be natural consequences associated with not using feedback–particularly in the professional world.
 Consequently, high school is an excellent time to practice learning how to deliver feedback and receive it from others.
-A few tips:

 • Help your teen understand that it’s normal to feel nervous about receiving feedback and/or to have mixed feelings about the feedback that has been received.
 This does not necessarily mean that the feedback is untrue or inaccurate.